 - Web filtering: Security tools such as Emsisoft Browser Security prevent users from accessing malicious websites and prevent phishing attacks.

 - Endpoint security: Reliable antivirus software is crucial for preventing ransomware and other malware that may be used to deploy ransomware.
-For internal and client malware protection, MSPs may wish to consider Emsisoft Business Security, which features the Cloud Console, a web-based platform that allows for efficient remote endpoint security management.
+For internal and client malware protection, MSPs may wish to consider Emsisoft Business Security, which features the Management Console, a web-based platform that allows for efficient remote endpoint security management.
 Emsisoft Business Security is the only endpoint security solution that checks for the use of recycled leaked passwords, which are frequently used in MSP hacks and ransomware attacks.

 5. Select software carefully

 MSPs rely on a wide range of tools to serve the diverse needs of their customers.
 Given that each of these tools is a possible point of entry for attackers, it’s important that MSPs evaluate the security practices of vendors before committing to a software solution.

 6. Create offsite backups

 An effective backup system is a critical part of any ransomware mitigation strategy.
 For MSPs, it’s important to remember that if an attacker has compromised their RMM software, they probably also have access to the MSP’s backups.